xxiexuezhi/xxiexuezhi.github.io/_pages/projects.md

 ---
 * Recommendation system for  prediction of user purchase behavior             (Jan.
 2019 - Mar.2019)
   * Classified data as train sets, validation sets and test sets.
 Constructed features using Pandas.
 Dealt with positive and negative sample imbalances using k-means and subsample.
   * Used the Gradient Boosting Decision Tree to predict user purchase behavior through model training, parameter tuning and performance evaluation using F1-Score.
-Ranked 4th in 135 submission teams <u><a href="https://www.kaggle.com/c/csc2515-rating-prediction/leaderboard">Kaggle leaderboard link</a>.</u>
+Ranked 4th in 135 submission teams. <u><a href="https://www.kaggle.com/c/csc2515-rating-prediction/leaderboard">Kaggle leaderboard link</a>.</u>

 ---
 * Data Mining for Twitter Unstructured Data                                   (Sep.2018 - Dec.2018)